-Labor has always strongly supported this outstanding program.
-We increased the number of rangers when in government and worked closely with indigenous communities and Traditional Owners on important issues such as turtle and dugong management, national and world heritage listings and expanded the Indigenous Protected Area network.
+Labor has always strongly supported the Indigenous Rangers and the Indigenous Protected Areas programs.
+We increased the number of rangers when in government and worked closely with indigenous communities and Traditional Owners on important issues such as turtle and dugong management, national and world heritage listings.
+We also expanded the Indigenous Protected Area network.

-By contrast, the Turnbull Government has refused to provide job security for Indigenous rangers, leaving the Working on Country program mired in uncertainty.
+By contrast, the Abbott-Turnbull-Morrison Government has refused to provide job security for Indigenous rangers, leaving the Working on Country program mired in uncertainty.

-Labor will fight to defend the Working on Country program, which is helping close the Indigenous disadvantage gap by achieving a broad range of cultural, social, education, health, employment and economic development outcomes.
+Labor will fight to defend the Working on Country program and will include the Indigenous Protected Areas program in our policy mix.
+Labor is committed to conservation and helping close to the Indigenous disadvantage gap by achieving a broad range of cultural, social, education, health, employment and economic development outcomes.